mikeweltevrede/finding-the-mole/output/2024/results.md

 2. Anna: 31.58% (6 points)
 3. Rosario: 26.32% (5 points)

+Because these are the final three participants, I wanted to add my personal opinion here.
+Before this episode, I was doubting whether Anna or Kees was the Mole.
+Since episode 1, I have generally suspected Anna the most.
+It was interesting to see that she also was on top of the results of the Baseline Model for a long time.
+It is also intriguing that Fons is ranked so highly; I do not suspect him at all.
+Although he was in the "Mole group" the most often, I am not sure if I saw him acting suspiciously within those groups.
+I have also not really suspected Rosario much.
+The first task of this episode changed this a bit, but I am still more confident with Anna as the Mole.
+Nonetheless, this is the least confident that I have been about my choice for the Mole in a long time.
+It will be exciting to see who actually is the Mole and what they did!

 ### Task 1
 The participants were asked to select a pouch which would contain a certain amount of money.
 Then, they had to follow a zipline course.
 They had three stops where a participant had to solve a mathematical puzzle (increasing in difficulty).